iamkimyeonju/Game-Theory-with-R/11 - Auctions.md

   - Allow $F_i \not= F_j:$ asymmetric auctions

-- the risk neutral seller knows each $F_i$ and has no value for the object
+- the risk-neutral seller knows each $F_i$ and has no value for the object

 The auction that maximizes the seller’s expected revenue subject to (ex